 - novel foods (traditional food notification)

 - smoke flavourings

 Currently, authorisations for these products and processes are provided by the European Commission (EC) following a risk assessment by the European Food Safety Authority (EFSA).
-If the UK leaves the EU without a deal, we’ll take over responsibility with Food Standards Scotland (FSS) for carrying out this risk assessment and providing advice to ministers, who will decide whether an authorisation is appropriate.
+We'll take over responsibility with Food Standards Scotland (FSS) for carrying out this risk assessment and providing advice to ministers, who will decide whether an authorisation is appropriate.

 New regulated products authorisation

-If you’re planning to place a new regulated food or feed product or process on the market after Brexit, you’ll need to apply for regulated product authorisation.
+If you’re planning to make an application for the authorisation of a regulated food or feed product or process, you’ll need to apply using our regulated products service.